-She also is the creator and founder of Hardcore Art Contemporary Space (2003-2013), Arts Connection Foundation ( 2006-Present), Connection Concepts (2016-Present), The Inclusive Way (2016-Present), online newspaper The Wynwood Times ( 2014-Present ) and The Chill Concept Pop up Museum ( 2013-present).
-Due to Nina’s Fuentes professional background in Business and Museology, she embraces several ways of contemporary art practices including new media and technology.
+She also is the creator and founder of Hardcore Art Contemporary Space (2003-2013), Arts Connection Foundation ( 2006-present), The Inclusive Way (2016-present), online newspaper The Wynwood Times ( 2014-present ), and The Chill Concept Pop up Museum ( 2013-present).
+Due to Andreina’s professional background in Law, Business, and Museology, she embraces several ways of contemporary art practices including new media and technology.

 As a gallerist and a museum specialist she had participated since 2004 in over 80 international art fairs as: Art Miami, Arte Americas Miami, Scope (New York, Miami and Basel), Context Miami, Bridge London, Pinta Art Fair ( New York, London and Miami) , Art Shanghai, LINK Hong Kong, Platform LA, Art Wynwood, FIA Caracas, BARCU, among many others.

-Curator since 1999, Nina has managed more than 40 exhibits including the creation of the methodology for The Chill Concept pop up Museum.
-Nina’s focus for curating contemporary art based on creating exhibitions as a platform for social activism and education in human rights, citizenship, environmental issues, creative thinking and community engagement.
+Curator since 1999, Nina has managed more than 100 exhibits including the creation of the methodology for The Chill Concept pop up Museum.
+She focus her curating contemporary art based on creating exhibitions as a platform for social activism and education in human rights, citizenship, environmental issues, creative thinking, and community engagement.

-She began collecting Contemporary Art in 1996.
-Nina Fuentes VIP Collection has more than 1.000 works of conceptual art in three categories: Video, Installations, and Photography, with a political and feminist profile.
+Andreina Fuentes Angarita began collecting Contemporary Art in 1996.
+Fuentes Angarita Collection has more than 1.000 works of conceptual art in different formats such as video, performances, installations, photography among others, with political and gender content.